github/docs/content/actions/using-github-hosted-runners/about-github-hosted-runners.md

 ## Supported runners and hardware resources

-Hardware specification for Windows and Linux virtual machines:
+Hardware specification for Windows and Linux runner images:
 - 2-core CPU (x86_64)
 - 7 GB of RAM
 - 14 GB of SSD space

-Hardware specification for macOS virtual machines:
+Hardware specification for macOS runner images:
 - 3-core CPU (x86_64)
 - 14 GB of RAM
 - 14 GB of SSD space